lsst-dm/dmtn-055/index.rst

     .. py:method:: __init__(self, pipeline, butler)

-        The :py:class:GraphBuilder` first iterates over the SuperTasks in the :py:class:`Pipeline`, instantiating them (which freezes their configuration), and accumulating a list of input and output dataset types by calling :py:meth:`getDatasetClasses` on each.
+        The :py:class:GraphBuilder` first iterates over the SuperTasks in the :py:class:`Pipeline`, instantiating them (which freezes their configuration), and accumulating a list of input and output dataset types by calling :py:meth:`SuperTask.getDatasetClasses` on each.
 Dictionaries containing configuration and schemas are also constructed for later use in recording provenance.

         .. note::